DIY: 5 Tips to Bring Your Old Wooden Furniture Back to Life

 Sand it down

 If your furniture is made of plywood and veneer instead of solid wood, be careful with sanding.
 You can easily sand through the veneer and completely ruin your items.
-When it comes to solid wood sanding, you can be a lot more generous, even removing all old stains and getting to raw wood (best done with an electric sander).
+When it comes to solid wood sanding, you can be a lot more generous, even removing all old stains and getting to raw wood (Check out this review by Arthur if you need an electric sander for furniture refinishing).

 Refinish your piece

 Once you’re done with prep, here comes the fun part: refinishing your furniture with a fresh coat of finish, paint or stain.
 Of course, before you go painting or finishing, ensure all furniture repairs are done.
 If you need to fix anything from seating to large cracks in the wood, now’s the time.